lizhang20/SFG/README.md

-# SFG: High-density Mobile Cloud Gaming on Edge SoC Farms
+# SFG: High-density Mobile Cloud Gaming on Edge SoC Clusters

+**Read our paper for more details: [[ATC'24] High-density Mobile Cloud Gaming on Edge SoC Clusters](https://www.usenix.org/conference/atc24/presentation/zhang-li-gaming).**

 This repo contains Unity packages for

 1. partitioning a game session given a rectangle area on the main camera;